flytbase/flytsamples/Sample-Projects/visual_servoing/readme.md

     `roslaunch vision_apps cam_api.launch`
  10. In case you want to change the camera capture settings, edit following launch file.
     `/flyt/flytos/flytcore/share/vision_apps/launch/cam_api.launch`
- 11. FlyOS vision API's provide two different detection adn tracking algorithms.
+ 11. FlyOS vision API's provide two different detection and tracking algorithms.
 Color and OpenTLD based.
  12. Launch object tracking node.
     `roslaunch`
  13. If you want to use OpenTLD based tracker then follow instruction given below to install OpenTLD.
  14. Install pid_controller package on companion computer.
 (You need internet on companion computer for installing this package.)
      `sudo pip install pid_controller`
- 14. In a terminal source vis_servoing package as shown above.
+ 15. In a terminal source vis_servoing package as shown above.
 Then run visual servoing app.
      `rosrun vis_servoing vis_servoing.py`
- 15. Download and copy the folder vis_servoing_web_app to your laptop.
+ 16. Download and copy the folder vis_servoing_web_app to your laptop.
- 16. Connect your laptop to the same wifi network as your companion computer.
+ 17. Connect your laptop to the same wifi network as your companion computer.
 Open the web app in browser.
- 17. Follow instructions given below to use the web UI.
+ 18. Follow instructions given below to use the web UI.
- 18. Select an object to track.
+ 19. Select an object to track.
 Gimbal will start following the object as it moves.
- 19. If you find the gimbal overshooting or not able to point at the object properly then try changing the PID parameters from the web UI.
+ 20. If you find the gimbal overshooting or not able to point at the object properly then try changing the PID parameters from the web UI.

  Help: